jbarabander/knuth/Vol_1_Fundamental_Algorithms/ch1/2_Mathematical_Preliminaries/2_Numbers_Powers_Logarithms/exercises/exercise2.md

 			= (n + d<sub>1</sub>*(10<sup>-1</sup>)+...+(d<sub>k-1</sub> + 1)*(10<sup>-(k-1)</sup>))*(10<sup>k - 1</sup>) / 10<sup>k - 1</sup>
 		</p>
 		<p>
-			Which we can clearly seee is rational and does not have a decimal expansion.
+			Which we can clearly see is rational and does not have a decimal expansion.
 		</p>
 	</li>
 	<!-- <li>